MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/validate-solution-upgrade-readiness.md

 We recommend that you use the Environment Checker to validate your system readiness before you upgrade the solution.
 For more information, see [Assess environment readiness with Environment Checker](../manage/use-environment-checker.md).
 A report is generated with potential findings that require corrective actions to be ready for the solution update.

-Some of the actions require server reboots.
+Some of the actions require semachinerver reboots.
 The information from the validation report allows you to plan maintenance windows ahead of time to be ready.
 The same checks are executed during the solution upgrade to ensure your system meets the requirements.

 ### Table: Blocking validation tests for upgrade